 Repair Corrupted or Missing System Files

-If the problem stated after recent windows 10 upgrade there is chance system files are missing or corrupted while the upgrade process which may encounter this BSOD.
+If the problem started after recent windows 10 upgrade there is chance system files are missing or corrupted while the upgrade process which may encounter this BSOD.
 In this case, Run DISM command with sfc utility to repair system image and restore corrupted, missing system files.
 To do it

 - Open Command Prompt as admin.
 To do it, type cmd on start menu search right click on command prompt and select run as administrator.